-One of the most treasured visitor contact stations, the Jaggar Museum, may be a thing of the past.
-The building sustained significant structural damage and recent assessments from NPS geomorphologists determined the ledge on which the Jaggar Museum sits is “extremely unstable”, limiting the use of the buildings and grounds.
-Since the eruption ended, the National Park Service (NPS) and USGS have been working on a disaster recovery project to repair and replace critical infrastructure that was damaged during the 2018 eruption.
+After the park reopened on September 22, 2018, assessments from NPS geomorphologists determined the ledge on which Jaggar Museum sits is “extremely unstable,” limiting the use of the buildings and grounds.
+Since the eruption ended, the NPS and USGS have been working on a disaster recovery project to repair and replace critical infrastructure that was damaged during the 2018 eruption.